fastly/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 <img alt="IO Default Config Options" title="IO Default Config Options" src="../images/guides/image-optimization/io_default_config_dialog.png" width="800px"/>

 Things you may commonly change are WebP and JPEG quality levels for lossy formats or whether to serve Progressive or Baseline JPEGs.

+## Force lossy conversion

+By default Fastly IO makes no image format changes except for JPEG to WEBP for compatible browser.
+If the original image is PNG the output will be PNG, etc. This option forces conversion of lossless formats such as PNG, BMP or WEBP into JPEG/WEBP.

+Pros

+* Much smaller images e.g. size may be reduced 60-70% depending on quality level by using JPEG/WEBP over using PNG

+Cons

+* Depending on your quality setting images you may perceive visual differences
+* Alpha channel/transparencies will be stripped out and replaced by white background unless you use Deep image optimization which uses the background color of your theme

 ## Deep image optimization